platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

    ```

    You can customize your configuration further
-   using the inline comments from the above example configuration.
+   using the inline comments from this example configuration.
    For more information on possible configuration options,
    see the `README.txt` file delivered with the Redis module
    or the [official Redis documentation](https://redis.io/docs/).